 The ODI Fellowship Scheme is highly respected among employers of economists and statisticians.
-Fellows have gone on to make successful careers in the World Bank, International Monetary Fund, United Nations, academia, the private sector, non-governmental organisations, and their own country governments.
-Many choose to stay in the country they are posted to.
+Fellows have gone on to make successful careers in the World Bank, the International Monetary Fund, the United Nations, academia, the private sector, non-governmental organisations, and their own country governments.
+Many choose to stay in the countries they are posted to.

 'The Fellowship has been a great experience; I simply would not have had the opportunity to work on such high-level projects anywhere else.
 There is also a great deal of freedom in the job, which allows you to pursue areas where you can really make an impact.
 However, the cultural differences have been very testing, making the job exceptionally frustrating at times.
 That said, this has taught me that there are always ways to get things done, providing you are willing to work hard for them.'

 'The responsibility I've had in driving development-oriented reforms via budget processes, through political engagements and past vested-interests has blown away all the academic theory and non-governmental (NGO) work experience I previously relied on.
 The biggest challenge was a personal one – maintaining my relationship in the face of uncertain visa arrangements.
 However, with patience, know-how and networking, my girlfriend got a great job here too and we have no plans to return to UK anytime soon!'